-Kelsey Ogbewe is an essayist, poet, and activist with an affinity for creative storytelling.
-Born in Silver Spring, Maryland, to Nigerian and Haitian parents, Kelsey began writing and performing in 2012.
-He has been a regular Open Mic performer at Busboys & Poets in Washington, D.C, a speaker for local school assemblies, and a guest artist for the Speak Life Tour.
-He aims to produce honest art that explores Black personhood, justice, relationships, education, and spirituality.
-In his own words, writing has been his primary vehicle for self-discovery and creative freedom.
-In the end, Kelsey hopes that his poems, essays, and other creative ventures express the same sincerity Malcolm X spoke of: "I want to be remembered as someone who was sincere.
-Even if I made mistakes, they were made in sincerity.
-If I was wrong, I was wrong in sincerity."
+Kelsey Ogbewe is a poet, essayist, and artist with an affinity for creative storytelling.
+Based in Gaithersburg, Maryland, born to Nigerian and Haitian parents, Kelsey began writing and performing in 2012.
+He has been a regular Open Mic performer at Busboys & Poets in Washington, D.C, a speaker for local school assemblies, and a guest artist for the Baltimore-based nonprofit Speak Life Tour.
+Kelsey aims to produce honest art that explores Black personhood, justice, relationships, education, and spirituality while promoting self-discovery and creative freedom.
+In his own words, he's a writer who "finds my voice in rap, nurtures it with jazz, and offers it as poetry."
+Ultimately, Kelsey hopes his poems, essays, and other creative ventures express the same sincerity Malcolm X spoke of: "I want to be remembered as someone who was sincere.
+Even if I made mistakes, they were made in sincerity."
 You can find Kelsey's prose, poetry, and performances on Medium, Youtube, and other online platforms.